Margaret Minnicks has been an online writer for many years. She writes about various things, including celebrities and entertainment.

 President Donald Trump's first wife was Ivana Trump.
 They named their oldest son Donald John Trump Jr. after his father.
 Likewise, they named their only daughter Ivana Marie Trump after her mother.

-Ivanka, 38, serves as senior advisor to President Donald Trump.
-She is married to Jared Kushner, 39, who also serves as senior advisor to his father-in-law.
-Ivanka and Jared are parents to three young children, an eight-year-old daughter, a six-year-old son, and a three-year-old son.
+Ivanka served as senior advisor to President Donald Trump.
+She is married to Jared Kushner who also served as senior advisor to his father-in-law.
+Ivanka and Jared are parents to three young children, a daughter and two sons.

 Prince Harry's first name is not Harry.
 Even though royals don't usually have nicknames, Prince Harry does because his real name is Henry.